 Painful Truth 911 Gazillion: There is absolutely zero Liberalism in today’s “NeoLiberalism.”

-The phrase has become a disingenuous euphemism for savage capitalism and class warfare.
+.
 One which must ultimately end in oligarchy, a neutered electorate, and the demise of the Liberal principles of democracy, equality and freedom that America was founded upon.

 So why choose a phrase that incorporates “Liberalism” in such a misleading, inaccurate and damaging manner?